 Clients in the recovery program can receive mail.
 We may ask clients to open letters and packages in front of a staff person.
-Address mail to 700 Dinwiddie Ave.
+For The Healing Place for Men, address mail to 700 Dinwiddie Ave.
 Richmond, VA, 23224.
+For Healing Place for Women, address mail to 2220 Stockton Street, Richmond, VA 23224.